 Brief description that can be used in promotional materials and in the schedule (also to be added to the issues wiki):

 This preparatory session will offer attendees an introduction to the policy issue area of emerging regulation that impacts or relates to the Internet, one of four cross-cutting issue areas of the IGF2021.
-Followed by scene-setting remarks, this session will feature discussion on competition, content, four areas of …[two sentences here].
+Followed by scene-setting remarks, this session will feature discussion on competition, content moderation, cybersecurity, data governance and consumer and child protection regulation that are part of a recent trend of increased discussions on regulating many aspects of the Internet, either in the form of national and international regulations by governments and intergovernmental organisations (IGOs), or private sector-led self-regulation and co-regulation initiatives.
+We hope this discussion can help to orientate the engagement of IGF2021 participants to identify regulatory approaches and impacts that will be further expanded by the workshops that will be part of the program in this issue area.
 All interested are welcome, and organizers and speakers in relevant sessions planned for IGF2021 are particularly encouraged to attend, in order to foster early connections and exchange in preparation for the hybrid event in December.

 Moderators: (one for chat and at least one that moderates verbal inputs and discussion)